WillhKessler/GCMC_RScripts/README.md

 This github repository contains up to 5 files that are necessary for the workflow, depending on your implementation:
 1. ParallelXXXXX_processingtemplate.R

+   a.
+For a UNIX compute cluster with the SLURM job manager, use `ParallelSLURM_processingtemplate.R`

+   b.
+For a multi-core standalone machine use `ParallelSocket_processingtemplate.R`

+   c.
+For a normal desktop or laptop machine, use `ParallelInteractive_processingtemplate.R`
 3. Functions_RasterExtraction.R
 4. slurm.tmpl
 5. batchtools.conf.R